 Beaver Lake Bird Sanctuary

 EMAS manages this 8-acre wetland in north Asheville.
 In 1988, after raising over $400,000, we acquired about 4 acres in the area to protect the land from commercial development.
+(Read about the Beaver Lake Bird Sanctuary's beginnings in this article.)
 The Lake View Park Commission maintains ownership of the additional 4 acres.
 EMAS and the Commission hold mutual easements that preclude the use of either property as anything other than a nature preserve.

 A boardwalk allows visitors to observe birds and other wildlife in several different habitat types.
 In addition to providing habitat for a multitude of bird species, the sanctuary is home to many species of butterflies and dragonflies/damselflies.